Hello!

 About Me

-I'm currently reporting for the Chicago Tribune, covering environment and public health issues in the Midwest.
+I'm currently reporting for the Chicago Tribune, covering environment, agriculture and energy issues in the Midwest.
 I hold a masters degree from Northwestern University's Medill School of Journalism, specializing in health, environment, and science reporting and concentrating in data reporting.

-My reporting blends investigative, data-driven storytelling with on-the-ground community reporting to examine how environmental decisions affect people’s lives and our rapidly changing climate.
+My reporting blends investigative, data-driven storytelling with on-the-ground community reporting to examine how environmental decisions affect people’s lives in our rapidly changing climate.

 Recent Work